 Within a circular economy, waste is reduced to a minimum.
 When products can no longer be used or repaired, materials are kept within the economy wherever possible through recycling - disposal is the last resort.
-Currently, a “take>make>use>dispose” approach is still the most common practice, with only 12% of secondary materials and resources recovered for reuse.
+In our current economy, a “take>make>use>dispose” approach is the most common practice, with only 12% of secondary materials and resources recovered for reuse.
 As the healthcare sector increasingly depends on single-use disposable products, it becomes more susceptible to disruptions in its supply chain.

-- Advocating for a policy framework that supports the transformation of healthcare towards a circular economy, including regulatory measures aimed at phasing out hazardous substances already at the product design phase.
+- Advocating for a policy framework that supports the transformation of healthcare towards a circular economy, including regulatory measures that promote the elimination of hazardous substances starting from the product design phase.